Types of route

 MAINTAINS

-The mapped route does not take into account street directions, entry bans or road categories.
-This option is useful when travelling on foot or by bike.
-It does not lead along international roads or motorways.
-The maximum length of the walking route is about 130 km, but probably no one plans to walk that much...
+The mapped route does not take into account street directions, no-entry signs and other roadblocks.
+The option is useful if you are traveling on foot or by bicycle.
+It does not take either international roads or highways.
+The maximum length of the Pedestrian route is about 130 km, but I guess no one plans to walk that much....

 Cross-country